 Material & Resource Use

 EMC aims to meet the highest standards of environmental stewardship, maximize the economic value of returned products, and effectively manage risks associated with product end-of-life processes.
-Our global eWaste program offers product take back to all of our customers worldwide to help ensure those products are recycled or disposed of responsibly and in compliance with the law.
+Our global eWaste program looks to improve management of eWaste worldwide, both within EMC and externally, through partnerships and innovation.
+We offer product take-back to all of our customers to help ensure products are recycled or disposed of responsibly and in compliance with the law.

 Design for Disassembly

 A truly effective take-back and eWaste program starts with product design.
 The easier a product is to disassemble, the easier it is to reclaim, recycle, and dispose of in a responsible manner.
 This reduces waste and recaptures the value of recyclable and reusable materials.
 Our standard design specifications include easy component recovery and continual improvement of disassembly procedures.

 In 2012, EMC hosted a Design for the Environment event in which representatives from our ITAD suppliers met with EMC engineers to identify opportunities to design for more efficient recycling and recovery.
 Together, the team brainstormed ways to simplify disassembly (e.g., replacing screws with clips), segregate possible hazardous materials, and identify new ways to find and remove valuable materials for enhanced economic returns.